Gaurvendra/JsonPowerDB/readme.md

 # JsonPowerDB
 [Documentation Link](http://login2explore.com/jpdb/docs.html)

-## "This project is to send message/query/feedback using JPDB."
+## "This project is to send and store message/query/feedback using JPDB."

 ### About JsonPowerDB: